hogart/sugar-cube-utils/README.md

 ### `<<rumble>>`

-Makes you device vibrate, and does nothing if browser/device doesn't [support](https://caniuse.com/#feat=vibration) [Vibration API](https://developer.mozilla.org/docs/Web/API/Navigator/vibrate).
+Makes your device vibrate, and does nothing if browser/device doesn't [support](https://caniuse.com/#feat=vibration) [Vibration API](https://developer.mozilla.org/docs/Web/API/Navigator/vibrate).
 Please keep in mind that support is spotty (mostly Android and iOS Chrome and Firefox, no gamepads at all), and long vibrations or sequences can be chopped or dropped entirely, so don't rely on it to convey critical parts of story.
 Also be polite and provide players with means to turn it off completely.

 ```
 <<rumble 100>> <!-- single vibration pulse -->